Cilostazol Side Effects

 Applies to cilostazol: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking cilostazol:More common
+You should check with your doctor immediately if any of these side effects occur when taking cilostazol:More common

 - Fast or irregular heartbeat